 Students who remain in the U.S. under the “Cap Gap” regulation remain in F-1 status and must continue to report:

 - employment information to the IC through the OPT Employment Information web form

-If your H-1B petition is denied, the “cap gap” extension of employment eligibility will immediately terminate.
+If your H-1B petition is denied, withdrawn, revoked, rejected, is not selected, or if the change of status request is denied or withdrawn even if the H-1B petition is approved for consular processing, the “cap gap” extension of employment eligibility will immediately terminate.

-- Typically, you will have 60 days (from notification of denial) to depart the U.S.
+- Typically, you will have 60 days (from notification of the above circumstances) to depart the U.S.

 - If, however, the denial is because of a status violation, there is no grace period.

 Can I Travel Internationally During the “Cap Gap” Period?

 After an H-1B petition with Change of Status is filed, consult your employer's immigration attorney about all international travel, whether or not your EAD is expired.